 At SGP, children are recognized as competent learners and natural scientists intrinsically motivated to figure out their world together.
 Interested teachers support, guide and encourage the children as they delight in and communicate together about new discoveries and learning.

-The following natural propensities of young children are recognized, celebrated, and extended at SGP:
+The following innate propensities of young children are recognized, valued, celebrated, supported and extended at SGP:

 sustainability/ environmental practices